-That’s the average amount Coloradans receive from food stamps, federally known as the Supplemental Nutrition Assistance Program, or SNAP.
-Nearly 1 in 7 Coloradans struggle to make ends meet and put food on the table, whether due to a job loss, health issue, minimum-wage job or misfortune in their life.
+That’s about the average amount Coloradans receive from food stamps, federally known as the Supplemental Nutrition Assistance Program, or SNAP.
+Nearly 1 in 8 Coloradans struggle to make ends meet and put food on the table, whether due to a job loss, health issue, minimum-wage job or misfortune in their life.
 Food stamps help families and individuals purchase groceries, giving them access to the fuel needed for better, healthier lives and stronger communities…though it’s not always enough for three healthy meals every day.

-The food stamp budget, on average in Colorado, equates to only $1.40 per meal or $29.40 per week.
+The food stamp budget, on average in Colorado, equates to only about $1.40 per meal or $29.40 per week.
 What if that’s all you had to spend on groceries?
 Would you be able to eat healthy and thrive?

 We challenge YOU to try eating healthy on such a food budget for at least one week.
 The Food Stamp Challenge not only sheds light on what it’s like to live on such a limited budget, but it can raise awareness of existing barriers like lack of access to high-quality, nutritious food.
 Let us know if you participate!